 14.8 SEOCH offers facilities to support SEOCH Participants to transfer their clients' positions and, if necessary, the associated Margin to other SEOCH Participants subject to the consent of the recipient SEOCH Participant.
-In the event of a SEOCH Participant default, SEOCH has powers under its default procedures to facilitate the transfer of client positions of the defaulting SEOCH Participant, at the request of the clients, to a nominated non-defaulting SEOCH Participant together with the Margin in respect of such of the same beneficial owner whose positions would otherwise be recorded in an Omnibus Client Account.

-positions, subject to consent from the recipient SEOCH Participant and other conditions36.
+In the event of a SEOCH Participant default, SEOCH has powers under its default procedures to facilitate the transfer of client positions of the defaulting SEOCH Participant, at the request of the clients, to a nominated non-defaulting SEOCH Participant together with the Margin in respect of such positions, subject to consent from the recipient SEOCH Participant and other conditions.